beastbytes/router-register/Writerside/topics/Route-Enumeration.md

 [enumerations](https://www.php.net/manual/en/language.enumerations.php)
 that implement RouteInterface and use RouteTrait (both are part of the RouterRegister package).

-Each route is a case where the name is the route name and the string value is the URI.
+Each route is a case where the name is the route name, and the string value is the URI.

-If the URI has parameters enclose each parameter name in braces.
+If the URI has parameters, enclose each parameter name in braces.

+If the route has optional parameters, define them in the URI as normal.

 > The URI is relative to the group it is in; do not include any group prefix.
 {style="note"}